Anil Menon: NASA astronaut career

 In December 2021, Menon was selected as a NASA astronaut.
 Menon reported for duty in January 2022 and completed two years of initial astronaut training as a NASA astronaut candidate on March 5, 2024.

 Since completion of initial astronaut training, Menon could be assigned to missions that involve performing research aboard the International Space Station as well as deep space missions to destinations including the Moon on NASA's Orion spacecraft and Space Launch System rocket.

-He has been assigned to fly on Soyuz MS-29, expected to launch in June 2026, where he will participate in Expedition 74/75.
+Menon flew on Soyuz MS-29, which launched in July 2026 to the International Space Station, becoming a flight engineer as part of Expedition 74/75.